troe27/UU-NGS02/docs/index.md

 **NB:**
  - if you want to find your sample again, remember to name it specifically in the readgroup ID
- - you will have to omit the BSQR step.
+ - you will have to omit the BSQR step or modify it, since you do not have a validated dataset of known sites, like you would have for a model organism.
  - you need to run HaplotypeCaller with the ``-ploidy 1`` option.

   - **optional**: have a look at the [HaplotypeCaller API](https://gatk.broadinstitute.org/hc/en-us/articles/360036712151-HaplotypeCaller) ([API](https://en.wikipedia.org/wiki/Application_programming_interface) = **A**pplication **P**rogramming **I**nterface).